 A loss of bladder or bowel control, numbness in the saddle area, and/or weakness in both legs are signs of a rare but serious condition called cauda equina syndrome.
 Pressure and swelling of the nerves at the end of the spinal column can lead to paralysis and other permanent impairments if treatment is delayed.

 Herniated Cervical Disc

 The cervical spine is the second most common location for a herniation.
-Herniated discs most often occurs in men who are middle aged or older, frequently after physical exertion.
-A herniated cervical disc may be caused by the wear and tear of the disc due to aging, improper lifting techniques, sudden movements or trauma.
+A cervical herniated disc’s inner core leaks out of the disc and irritates the adjacent nerve root.
+Herniated cervical discs most often occurs in men who are middle aged or older.
+A herniated cervical disc may be caused by the wear and tear of the disc due to aging, sudden movements or trauma.
 Congenital spinal issues may also cause a cervical disc herniation.
 Symptoms include:

 - Pain when turning the head or bending the neck

 - Pain on one side of the body

 - Pain that radiates down the arm or hand